 But over time, this began to change.
 Differing interpretations of the breed standard, and different preferences amongst breeders, exhibitors and judges led to the American lines deviating from the standards and rules set forth by the German SV, the founding organization and steward of the German Shepherd Dog.
 And since then they have continued to go their own way.
 The result now is that while very little difference exists between the two standards as they are written, vastly differing interpretations of those standards have resulted in an American line dog that neither looks nor acts like the original GSDs imported to North America, or the European dogs of today.
 An internet search for German and American champion dogs throughout history will show significant differences over the years, and an increasing divergence in type between the North American and European dogs.
 Many European GSD fanciers have taken to calling this type the "American Shepherd" due to the significant differences in physical characteristics and personality.

 The reason for this is the focus of their breeding.
 American show line breeders have focused on looks, particularly extreme rear angulation and the “flying trot”.
-Working ability has not been a priority in their breeding for generations.
-Breeding stock are not tested for it, nor are they required to have it in order to breed.
+Working ability has not been a priority for many breeders of this type for generations.
+While some few breeders strive to maintain temperament and some form of working ability by also testing their dogs in AKC performance venues such as obedience, agility, herding and tracking, in most cases these aspects of the dog take a backseat to conformation showing and in many cases are disregarded altogether.
 In fact many conformation show fanciers and organizations openly disdain schutzhund and any endeavor involving protection work.
-When such an attitude is shown to one of the breed's ancestral jobs and an activity that was created by the founders of the breed for the express purpose of testing breeding stock to ensure the breed retains these necessary traits, it is little wonder that working ability has been lost in these lines.
+When such an attitude is shown to one of the breed's ancestral jobs and an activity that was created by the founders of the breed for the express purpose of testing breeding stock to ensure the breed retains these necessary traits, it is little wonder that working ability has been lost in most of these lines.

 It is important to remember that organizations like the American Kennel Club have no requirements for breeding beyond both parents being registered purebreds of the same breed.
 Dogs can be bred when they are still puppies themselves, and no health or temperament testing is required.
 With a total lack of requirements for proving breed worthiness, many breeders don't bother.
 "AKC registered" is not a mark of quality; it only means the dog is purebred.